Skip to main content

 • Order or ask your doctor for the labs that match your supplements.
 If you take Vitamin D, check your 25-OH-D. If you take a B-complex, check homocysteine, MMA, and MCV.
 If you take omega-3, check the Omega-3 Index.

-• Mute three wellness accounts you follow on social media that push products.
-Just for a month.
-See how you feel.
+• Mute 3 wellness accounts you follow on social media that push products, just for a month, and see how you feel.

 Want to go deeper?

-If you want the full mechanism, the trial data, and the buyer-beware numbers, three deeper pieces in the same series cover the evidence in clinical depth:
+If you want the full mechanism, the trial data, and the buyer-beware numbers, 3 deeper pieces in the same series cover the evidence in clinical depth:

 • The Placebo Effect, Social Media, and Why Supplements Feel Like They Work - the mechanism deep-dive

-• Quality and Contamination: What's Actually in Your Supplement - the FDA tainted-supplements data and how to vet a product
+• Quality and Contamination: What's Inside Your Supplement - the FDA tainted-supplements data and how to vet a product

 • Peptides: What's Approved, What's Gray Market, and What's Dangerous - the GLP-1 vs. BPC-157 universe